omelia-iliffe/cpx-geodesic-dome/readme.md

 ![](/images/base_tulle.jpg)

 #### Top Plate (with circuit playground)
-This was created in TinkerCAD again, using vectors to create some shapes to the Circuit Playground Express Snap Fit Mount with Alligator Clip Cutouts model.
+This was created in TinkerCAD again, using vectors to create some shapes to blend with the Circuit Playground Express Snap Fit Mount with Alligator Clip Cutouts model.
-This creates a secure hold for the Playground and a place for the geodesic dome to slot in.
+This creates a secure hold for the Playground and a place for the geodesic dome to sit comfortably.

 ## Assembly
 ### Dome